 RN licensure in the United States or its territories

-Minimum of two years of critical care registered nursing experience by the application deadline.
+Minimum of one year of critical care registered nursing experience by the application deadline.
 Acceptable critical care experience includes:

 Experience should include management of mechanical ventilation, invasive monitoring, and vasoactive medication infusions.